Paul Corsaro

-Paul Gregory Corsaro (born March 24, 1989) is an American basketball coach who was the head coach of the IU Indy Jaguars.
+Paul Gregory Corsaro (born March 24, 1989) is an American professional basketball coach for Ironi Ness Ziona in the Israeli Basketball Premier League.
 He played college football for the Youngstown State Penguins before transferring to play football and basketball for the Indianapolis Greyhounds.
 He later coached the Greyhounds and for the Purdue Fort Wayne Mastodons before joining IU Indianapolis.

-He was fired May 13, 2025 for issues related to the treatment of players.
+He was the head coach of the IU Indy Jaguars until he was fired on May 13, 2025 for issues related to the treatment of players.
+Six former IU Indianapolis basketball players brought forth a lawsuit against him and the university on December 18, 2025, alleging physical and emotional abuse.

 Early life

 Corsaro attended Roncalli High School in Indiana where he was a top basketball and football athlete, being named a first-team All-South basketball player as a senior while finishing as the basketball team's all-time leading scorer.
 He began his college career at Youngstown State University playing football in 2008, starting one game at quarterback that year.

 Corsaro transferred to the University of Indianapolis in 2009 and played both football and basketball.
 He won three varsity letters and played with both teams from 2009 to 2012, although he missed his senior year of basketball due to injury.
 In 2010, with the football team, he set a program record for most rushing touchdowns by a quarterback in a season, with eight.
 He helped the football team reach their first NCAA playoff appearance in 2012.
 He was a guard in basketball and played quarterback in football from 2009 to 2010, before moving to playing defensive back for his last two seasons.
 Corsaro graduated in 2012 with a bachelor's degree in communications and later received a master's degree in business administration in 2014.